 Each spring, a nation-wide high school arts competition, The Artistic Discovery Contest (Congressional Art Competition), is sponsored by the U.S. House of Representatives.
 This is a unique opportunity to recognize and encourage artistic talent across America, including Michigan's 8th District.

-Open to all high school students, the winner will have his or her artwork displayed in the U.S. Capitol for one year and receive two round-trip airline tickets to attend a special awards ceremony in Washington, D.C. on June 23, 2016.
-The exhibit in the U.S. Capitol Building will include all the winning artwork from participating districts around the country, and can also be viewed on House.gov's Congressional Art Competition page.
+Open to all high school students residing in Ingham, Livingston and northern Oakland Counties, the winner will have his or her artwork displayed in the U.S. Capitol for one year and receive two round-trip airline tickets to attend a special awards ceremony in Washington, D.C. this June.
+The exhibit in the U.S. Capitol Building will include all the winning artwork from participating districts around the country and can also be viewed on the U.S. House of Representative's Congressional Art Competition webpage.

 CONGRESSIONAL ART COMPETITION RULES

-- Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)
+- Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

-- Collages - must be two dimensional
+- Collages: must be two dimensional

-- Prints - including lithographs, silkscreen, and block prints
+- Prints: lithographs, silkscreen, block prints

-- Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.
+- Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 - Computer-generated art

 All entries must be original in concept, design, and execution, and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).